Fixed Button Floorplan-Map Button

 Note: this will be the pin that takes us into the theatre

-Close the Tour Map window and select all nodes with Geo-location data (little satellite icon), except the Projection Room in the Tour Browser.
+Close the Tour Map window, and in the Tour Browser, select all nodes with Geo-location data (little satellite icon), except the Projection Room.

 Right-click on one of the nodes, select Add/Remove Tag > Add and add a new tag, “map”.